rmc-softdev/RealEstateBackend/README.md

 >> In both the FRONT END folder and the BACK END folder.
 You can find the BACK END folder here: https://github.com/rmc-softdev/RealEstateBackend

+>> THIS IS VERY IMPORTANT!
+Since I use different API's key in production mode and dev mode, you have to change the script inside package.json from 'node' to 'nodemon' in order to actually access the database.

 ## Technical comments

 One of the strong points of this project is, as I foresaid, the file structure and the scalability by chosing a clean design pattern and choosing, whenever possible,